-Prior to addressing these three questions, a basic understanding of dehumidification is necessary.
+Before addressing these three questions, a basic understanding of dehumidification is necessary.
 A dehumidifier is a refrigeration system with two coils that resemble an automotive radiator.
-Coils are made from copper tubing with thin aluminum fins around the tubing to help transfer heat.
+The coils are made from copper tubing surrounded by thin aluminum fins that help transfer heat.

 There is a hot coil and a cold coil.
 The refrigeration system pulls heat out of the cold coil and gets rid of that heat via the hot coil.
-Most dehumidifiers use a single fan to blow air through the system to remove water from the air and remove heat from the coil.
-Water forms on the cold coil (it condenses out of the air) similar to a can of beer on a humid day.
+Most dehumidifiers use a single fan to blow air through the system, remove the water from the air and remove the heat from the coil.
+Water forms on the cold coil through condensation -- just like a can of beer does on a hot and humid day.

 Water Safety Standards

-An independent and third party water analysis company, Water Compliance Specialists, recently tested several samples of dehumidifier condensate.
-Among the dehumidifiers that were put to test was a newer model, and another that was built in 1999 with all original parts.
+An independent and third-party water analysis company called Water Compliance Specialists, recently tested several samples of dehumidifier condensate.
+Two dehumidifiers were put to the test: a newer model and another one that was built in 1999 with all of its original parts.

 The typical maximum allowable level of nitrate-nitrogen in public drinking water is set at 10 mg/L (10 ppm).
 The water analysis indicated a trace amount of nitrates in one water sample—a level significantly below acceptable levels.